-Listen to the keynote debate from the Battle of Ideas 2018.
+Listen to the debate from the Battle of Ideas Festival 2018.

-To keep up with Academy of Ideas podcasts, add our RSS feed to your favourite podcast app.
+To keep up with Academy of Ideas podcasts, you can find us on iTunes and Spotify or just add our RSS feed to your favourite podcast app.

 CONTACT Rob Lyons